davidawad/bitcloud/README.md

 3. Profit.
 Literally.

 ##Possible Bugs
 You may come across some errors where you will be left with some zombie processes.
-This is likely to happen if you simply run the app with "python app.py"
+This is likely to happen if you run the app only with "python app.py"

-if this is the case you may get an error like this
+If this is the case you may get an error like this
 ```bash
   File "app.py", line 73, in <module>
     app.run(debug=True)